Building Coding Agents via Entropy-Enhanced Multi-Turn Preference Optimization: Related Work

+We address this gap with \sys, an entropy-enhanced framework that extends diversity-aware objectives to multi-turn preference optimization.
+Unlike prior approaches, \sys explicitly preserves exploration, which is crucial for effective test-time scaling on complex coding tasks.
+We also analyze the theoretical causes of DPO’s collapse and show how \sys mitigates these vulnerabilities.

 \textbf{LLMs for Software Engineering.} Repository-level SWE benchmarks such as the \swebench~\citep{jimenezswe,chowdhury2024swebenchverified} have accelerated progress on automated bug fixing and patch generation.
 Agentic systems like SWE-agent~\citep{yang2024swe} introduced interfaces for repository navigation and code editing, while alternative pipelines (\eg Agentless)~\citep{agentless} achieved strong results with simpler localize-and-repair stages.
 General-purpose agent frameworks such as OpenHands~\citep{wang2025openhands} provide open tooling for agents and show competitive performance on \swebench.
-Despite diverse implementations, these systems share core components (planning and tool-use) and must reason over large codebases via sequences of tool calls.
+These systems share core components (planning and tool-use) and must reason over large codebases via sequences of tool calls.
 This creates a critical need to maintain exploration and diversity throughout trajectories to enable more effective solution space exploration.
-Our work focuses on this gap by aligning models specifically for multi-turn, tool-using SWE tasks while preserving trajectory-level policy entropy, thereby enabling more effective exploration over repositories.
+Recent work have also explored agentic reinforcement learning (RL) to enhance complex reasoning ~\citep{deepswe2025, wei2025swerl}.
+These RL-based systems demonstrate significant potential for discovery but require substantial compute and complex online environment orchestration.

+In contrast, our work applies trajectory-level preference optimization to align multi-turn tool-use behaviors.
+We choose offline preference optimization over online RLHF (\eg PPO~\citep{schulman2017proximal}, GRPO~\citep{shao2024deepseekmath}) primarily to reduce the compute and systems overhead of on-policy rollout generation and RL optimization.
+Furthermore, unlike standard preference optimization methods, which may suffer from diversity collapse, \sys includes an explicit entropy-preserving regularizer to prevent collapse over long-horizon sequences of tool calls.